Pregnancy in Women with CF

 The Postpartum and the 4th Trimester

-The 12-week period following birth is often referred to as the 4th trimester.
+The 12 weeks following birth is often referred to as the 4th trimester.
 During this time, new mothers face physical and emotional challenges as they recover from delivery and adjust to life with a newborn.

 Recovering from labor and delivery